qiluo-msft/initramfs-tools/docs/maintainer-notes.md

    this information for generating the changelog using the --meta option later on.

-1. Finally push your branch to alioth:
+1. Finally push your branch to Salsa:

         % git push origin $username/short-descr-of-new-feature